STEP UP: Supporting Teacher Education Preparation and Undergraduate Program

 BOOST Participants may be any classified staff who has completed a minimum of 60 semester units in college or an Associate of Arts degree and would like to obtain a teaching credential in a District identified high need teaching area.
 Currently, Special Education, Physics, Chemistry and Bilingual Education.

-Attendance at the information session is not required to apply.
-We invite you to get more information by reviewing the presentation slides and apply following the directions below.
+We invite you to get more information by reviewing the presentation slides from the information sessions and apply following the directions below.

 Who can apply?